bkesterbyld/maroon-potato/src/pages/usecases.md

       - title: Fast Distributed Backend
         subtitle: Create new features fast and process data near users
         content: >-
-          Above enables computing next to users without deploying databases, writing code or calling cloud functions that have performance limits.
+          Above enables computing near users anywhere without deploying databases, writing code or calling cloud functions that have performance limits.
 Our network allows you to put a full or partial backend anywhere in the world.
 Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

-          Above couples this network with powerful computing options to assure high levels of performance to local users regardless of data types, speeds and sizes.
-Any data set can be put into memory to handle high transactional or calculations throughput.
-Massive data sets can be broken down and paralell processed for faster CRUD operations or for faster analytic or reporting jobs.
-Combining both approaches enables handling of data science and ML solutions.
-Because Above is no code, shipping new, powerful features out the door is both fast and easy.
+          Above couples this network with[ powerful computing options](/faq) to assure high levels of performance to local users regardless of data types, speeds and sizes.
+And because Above is no code, shipping new, powerful features out the door is both fast and easy.
         image: images/distributed-computing.png
         media_position: right
         media_width: fifty